Writer Profile

 Ryuichi Suzuki

-Other : President and CEO of AISSY Co., Ltd.Graduate School of Science and Technology Project Lecturer
+President and CEO of AISSY Co., Ltd.Graduate School of Science and Technology Project LecturerKeio University alumni

 AI Taste Sensors Will Propel Japanese Food Forward!

-I serve as the representative of a company called AISSY, which has developed and commercialized a taste sensor named "Leo" that can break down and quantify the taste of any food or drink into five basic tastes (sweetness, saltiness, sourness, bitterness, and umami).
+I serve as the representative of a company called AISSY, which has developed and commercialized "Leo," a taste sensor capable of breaking down and quantifying the flavors of all foods and drinks into five basic tastes (sweetness, saltiness, sourness, bitterness, and umami).
 AISSY is a company founded based on research results from Keio University, with investment from Keio.
-The company name is an abbreviation for Artificial Intelligence SensingSYstems, but it also carries a second meaning by playing on the sound of "I see," representing the visualization of the invisible (taste).
+The company name is an abbreviation for Artificial Intelligence SensingSYstems, but it also carries a second meaning—"I see"—reflecting our mission to visualize the invisible (taste).

 Through various analyses with Leo, I feel I have begun to see a bright future for Japan through food.
-Here, I would like to introduce taste sensor technology and then write about the potential of Japanese food.
+Here, I would like to introduce taste sensor technology and then write about the potential of Japanese cuisine.

 It All Started at a Ramen Shop in Hiyoshi